Fangjun-Zhou/TOKMAK-Audio-System/README.md

 ## Installation

-To install Unity Audio-System you can directly add `https://github.com/Fangjun-Zhou/Unity-Audio-System.git#upm-audiosystem` into your package manager.
+To install TOKMAK-Audio-System you can directly add `https://github.com/Fangjun-Zhou/Unity-Audio-System.git#upm-audiosystem` into your package manager.

 Or you can copy and paste following content into you package manifest file:
 ```